AL91Cole/AL91Cole/README.md

 ## About Me

-I am a cybersecurity student at the **University at Albany** building practical portfolio projects focused on **zero trust, active defense, security engineering, browser security, and IT support**.
+I am **Alan Cole** (**Al**) — a cybersecurity student at the **University at Albany** building practical portfolio projects focused on **zero trust, active defense, security engineering, browser security, and IT support**.

-My work is shaped by both technical training and my academic background in **AI Ethics & Philosophy**, which influences how I think about trust, privacy, access control, explainability, and responsible security design.
+My work is shaped by both technical security training and my academic background in **AI Ethics & Philosophy**, which influences how I think about trust, privacy, access control, explainability, and responsible security design.

-I am especially interested in building systems that do more than block threats.
+I am especially interested in building systems that do more than simply block threats.
 I want to build security tools that can **evaluate trust intelligently, enforce least privilege, detect risk early, explain decisions clearly, and protect real people in real environments**.

 ---

-## Professional Focus
+## Professional Profile

+- **Professional Name:** Alan Cole
+- **Preferred Name:** Al
-- **B.S. in Cybersecurity** at the University at Albany
+- **B.S. in Cybersecurity** — University at Albany
-- **Self-Designed Concentration:** AI-Driven Cybersecurity & Ethical Hacking
+- **Concentration:** AI-Driven Cybersecurity & Ethical Hacking
 - **Minor:** AI Ethics & Philosophy
-- Portfolio emphasis on **Zero Trust, SOC-aligned defense, access control, risk scoring, and user protection**
+- Portfolio focus on **Zero Trust, SOC-aligned defense, access control, risk scoring, and user protection**
-- Building toward **SOC Analyst, Security Analyst, IAM, and Security Engineering** opportunities
+- Career direction toward **SOC Analyst, Security Analyst, IAM, IT Security, and Security Engineering** roles

 ---